pts/insight-mininasm/README.txt

 Compilation with NASM 0.98.39 `-O9' (tried on Linux and also on DOS) produces insight.com identical to the release.

+Detection and use of local ./nasm-0.98.39.li3 executable program was added to compile.sh.

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The goal is to build the insight.com identical to the release.